strawberry-graphql/strawberry/docs/integrations/fastapi.md

 app.add_route("/graphql", gqlapp)
 ```

-For more information about strawberry ASGI refer to [asgi.md](asgi.md)
+For more information about Strawberry ASGI refer to [asgi.md](./asgi.md)